 Sound familiar?
 Don’t worry.
-Here we shed some light on the mystery by answering six questions brokers often ask us about these mortgages:
+Here we shed some light on the mystery by answering six questions brokers often ask us about these loans:

-If you’re not 100% clear on the facts around Second Charge mortgages, you’re not alone.
+If you’re not 100% clear on the facts around second charge mortgages, you’re not alone.
 We often hear from brokers who don’t fully understand the details or where to start.
-And if you’re brand new to the brokerage world, you may be just getting to grips with First charge mortgages.
+And if you’re brand new to the brokerage world, you may still be getting to grips with first charge mortgages.

-Previously referred to as ‘secured loans’, Second Charge mortgages in the past were often perceived in a negative light.
-But not anymore.
-They have changed since then and are no longer viewed as a high-rate and heavily subprime option, associated with PPI mis-selling.
+Previously referred to as ‘secured loans’, second charge mortgages used to be perceived in a negative light.
+But they’ve since changed so they’re no longer viewed as a high-rate, heavily subprime option associated with PPI mis-selling.

-Instead, Second Charges actually offer competitive rates at a small premium to First Charges.
+Instead, second charges actually offer competitive rates at a small premium to first charges.
 Lending is prudent, based on full affordability and income checks, with an average LTV of 59%.
-As these loans are MCOB regulated, since MCD, you can be confident that your customer will have the protection of FCA regulations and will be treated fairly at all stages of the process.
+And as these loans are MCOB-regulated, you can be confident your customer will have the protection of FCA regulations and be treated fairly at all stages of the process.

-Second Charges are taken out by mainstream borrowers for a whole host of reasons.
+Second charges are taken out by mainstream borrowers for a whole host of reasons.
 For example, they’re often used for home improvements, second property deposits, tax debt repayment, business finance or school fees.
-Borrowers often include prime borrowers with equity in their properties, sub-prime, self-employed or “stuck” in their First Charge.
+As well as those in prime credit, borrowers often include people who are credit-impaired, self-employed or “stuck” in their first charge.

 2. “When should I recommend a Second Charge?”

-Some brokers tell us they aren’t sure when a Second Charge could be an appropriate capital-raising alternative to a First Charge.
-This means they might be missing opportunities, and not necessarily recommending the best solution to their client.
+Some brokers tell us they aren’t sure when a second charge could be an appropriate capital-raising alternative to a first charge.
+This means they might be missing opportunities and not recommending the best solution to their clients.

 It’s also a problem in the context of the Mortgage Credit Directive (MCD), implemented in 2016.
-This requires mortgage advisors to consider Second Charges if they’re the best solution for their clients, and to let them know, if so.
-But if you’re unclear how they work and what they can be used for – this can make things tricky.
+This requires mortgage advisors to consider second charges if they’re the best solution for their clients.
+But if you’re unclear how they work and what they can be used for, this can make things tricky.

-The most obvious scenario is when a First Charge just isn’t an option.
+The most obvious scenario is when a first charge just isn’t an option.
 Maybe the borrower is self-employed and lending criteria have tightened since they took out their first mortgage.
-Or perhaps they’re credit-impaired, at the salary multiple limit, or need the funds in 4 to 6 weeks.
+Or perhaps they’re credit-impaired, at the salary multiple limit, or need the funds within four to six weeks.

 Stage 1: Client enquiry

-The first step is to listen to your client’s needs for raising capital, and review the First and Second Charge options.
-If you feel a Second Charge would be most suitable, it may be worth referring the client to Vantage.
-Let them know you’re passing their case to a master broker, and you will still be in touch throughout the process.
+The first step is to listen to your client’s needs for raising capital and review the first and second charge options.
+If you feel a second charge would be most suitable, it may be worth referring the client to Vantage.
+Let them know you’re passing their case to a master broker but you’ll still be in touch throughout the process.

 Stage 2: Advice – initial contact with Vantage

 At this point, Vantage will usually contact your client to take them through the process.
-Our first tasks are to identify the best Second Charge product on the market, carry out initial suitability assessments and explain the terms to the client.
+Our first tasks are to identify the best second charge product on the market, carry out initial suitability assessments and explain the terms to the client.
 But don’t worry, we’ll keep you updated as much as you want.
-Even before the fact-find and receiving the paper work, we’ll instruct a valuation and request consent from the First Charge lender, to help make the process as quick and efficient as possible.
+Even before the fact-find and receiving the paperwork, we’ll instruct a valuation and request consent from the first charge lender.
+This will help make the process as quick and efficient as possible.